 Sugar snap (Pisum sativum var. macrocarpon) peas are a cool season, frost hardy vegetable.
 When growing snap peas, they are meant to be harvested and eaten with both pods and peas.
-Snap peas planting is done because this particular vegetable is great in salads while raw, or in stir fries with other vegetables.
+Snap peas are great in salads while raw, or cooked in stir fries with other vegetables.

 How to Grow Snap Peas